rehanjavedofficial/Pokemon-Detailer/README.md

 # Pokemon-Detailer
-iOS App to provide details about Pokemons using Alamofire.
+iOS App to provide details about Pokemons with the help of Pokéapi v2 Beta RESTful API and Alamofire for making connection with API to iOS App.